4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Conclusion

 \section{Conclusion}

-This paper offers a comprehensive overview of 4D mmWave radar in autonomous driving.
-It successively covers the signal processing theory, datasets, extrinsic calibration methods, learning-based radar point cloud generation algorithms, applications in perception, localization and mapping, as well as future trends.
-Research on 4D mmWave radars in the field of autonomous driving is still in progress and holds great potential for future advancements.
+This paper offers a comprehensive overview of the role and potential of 4D mmWave radars in autonomous driving.
+It sequentially delves into the background theory, learning-based data generation methods, application algorithms in perception and SLAM, and related datasets.
+Furthermore, it casts a forward-looking gaze towards future trends and potential avenues for innovation in this rapidly evolving field.
+The exploration of 4D mmWave radars within the scope of autonomous driving is an ongoing endeavor.
+This comprehensive review serves as both a primer for those new to the field and a resource for experienced researchers, offering insights into the current state of the art and highlighting the potential for future developments.

+\begin{IEEEbiography} [{ }] {Zeyu Han} received the bachelor’s degree in automotive engineering from School of Vehicle and Mobility, Tsinghua University, Beijing, China, in 2021.
+He is currently pursuing the Ph.D. degree in mechanical engineering with School of Vehicle and Mobility, Tsinghua University, Beijing, China.
+His research interests includes autonomous driving SLAM and environment understanding by 4D mmWave radars. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Jiahao Wang} earned the Bachelor's degree in Automotive Engineering from the School of Vehicle and Mobility at Tsinghua University, Beijing, China, in 2022.
+He is presently pursuing the Ph.D. degree in Mechanical Engineering at the same institution.
+His current research is centered on scene comprehension and robust multimodal 3D perception for autonomous driving. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Zikun Xu} earned his bachelor's degree in measurement and control technology and instruments from the School of Mechanical, Electronic and Control Engineering, Beijing Jiaotong University, Beijing, China, in 2023.
+He is currently pursuing his Ph.D.degree in mechanical engineering with the School of Vehicle and Mobility, Tsinghua University, Beijing 100084, China.
+His research interests include drivable area detection and scene understanding. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Shuocheng Yang} is currently pursuing a bachelor's degree in Theoretical and Applied Mechanics and Vehicle Engineering at Tsinghua University's Xingjian College.
+His research focuses on radar-based SLAM. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Zhouwei Kong} is currently working at Changan Automobile as a senior engineer, primarily focusing on the mass production and deployment of advanced driver assistance systems (ADAS).
+He established the decision and control team at Changan and led the development of Changan's first-generation pilot assistance system. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Lei He} received his B.S. in Beijing University of Aeronautics and Astronautics, China, in 2013, and the Ph.D. in the National Laboratory of Pattern Recognition, Chinese Academy of Sciences, in 2018.
+From then to 2021, Dr. He served as a postdoctoral fellow in the Department of Automation, Tsinghua University, Beijing, China.
+He worked as the research leader of the Autonomous Driving algorithm at Baidu and NIO from 2018 to 2023.
+He is a Research Scientist in automotive engineering with Tsinghua University.
+His research interests include Perception, SLAM, Planning, and Control. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Shaobing Xu} received his Ph.D. degree in Mechanical Engineering from Tsinghua University, Beijing, China, in 2016.
+He is currently an assistant professor with the School of Vehicle and Mobility at Tsinghua University, Beijing, China.
+He was an assistant research scientist and postdoctoral researcher with the Department of Mechanical Engineering and Mcity at the University of Michigan, Ann Arbor.
+His research focuses on vehicle motion control, decision making, and path planning for autonomous vehicles.
+He was a recipient of the outstanding Ph.D. dissertation award of Tsinghua University and the Best Paper Award of AVEC’2018. \end{IEEEbiography}